namkoong-lab/stability_estimation/readme.md

 - **NHIS**

-  The data is available upon request.
+  Data is available upon request.
 - **Queueing models**

   To run the queueing systems code for Figure 4 and Figures 7 - 11, one needs to generate data using the scripts given in  `Stability_queue.ipynb`.